rails-girls-summer-of-code/rgsoc-teams/README.md

 `InboxPassword` with your own username and password from your mailtrap inbox.

-Now when running the command `foreman` *before* any command in this project directory the variables from `.env` will be loaded into the environment.

-E.g. `foreman run rails server` or `foreman run rails console`.

-**NOTE:** In case you did everything described above and your Mailtrap still doesn't work, it might happen because the `.env` doesn't set the `InboxUsername` and `InboxPassword` environment variables.
-To fix it, execute `export MAILTRAP_USER='your_user_code'` and `export MAILTRAP_PASSWORD='your_pass_code'` in your terminal and then run the server as usually: `./bin/rails server`.
+*Note:* In case you did everything described above and your Mailtrap still doesn't work, it might happen because the `.env` doesn't set the `InboxUsername` and `InboxPassword` environment variables.
+To fix it, execute `export MAILTRAP_USER='your_user_code'` and
+`export MAILTRAP_PASSWORD='your_pass_code'` in your terminal and then run the server as usual: `./bin/rails server`.
 The user and pass codes should be copied from your Mailtrap account (they look like this: `94a5agb6c4c47d`).

-### Google Places API (optional)
+**_Google Places API (optional)_**

 To avoid accidentally exceeding the rate limit on [Google's Places API][google-places] (e.g. when heavily testing city-autocomplete fields) and thus blocking its usage for other RGSoC sites and devs:

 1. [Get your own key][google-places]